grayresearch/CX/README.md

 * a pipelined CPU;
 * a non-speculating, in-order issue, concurrent execution pipelines, out-of-order completion CPU;
-* a speculating, out-of-order issue CPU
+* a speculating, out-of-order issue CPU;
-* a speculating, superscalar, out-of-order CPU
+* a speculating, superscalar, out-of-order CPU;
-* a hardware multithreaded CPU (may issue requests / receive responses for various interleaved threads)
+* a hardware multithreaded CPU (may issue requests / receive responses for various interleaved threads); and
 * a CPU cluster, of a multiple of the above types of CPU, that share a common CFU.